Hoctail/examples/request-a-demo/Readme.md

   1. `yarn` or `npm i`
   1. `hoctail deploy.js`
   1. `hoctail mini .`

+### Request a demo if you are not a registered user yet:
+Use a link [demo.hoctail.io/demo/request](demo.hoctail.io/demo/requests) to get a ride!

 ### Additionally check your submit
 From browser's console you can check your record is submitted in two ways: